dalmo1991/superflexPy/doc/build_element.rst

    :linenos:

-The main purpose of the method (lines 9-16) is to deal with the numerical solver used for solving the differential equation.
-In this case we can accept two architectures: pure python or numba.
+The main purpose of the method (lines 9-16) is to deal with the numerical solver.
+In this case we can accept two architectures: pure Python or numba.
 The option selected will change the function used to calculate the fluxes.
-Keep in mind that, since some operations the python implementation of the fluxes is still used, this must be always present.
+Keep in mind that, since some methods may still need the Python implementation of the fluxes is still used, this must be always implemented.

-The second method to define is the one that maps the (ordered) list of input fluxes to a dictionary that gives a name to these fluxes.
+The second method to define is :code:`set_input`, which maps the (ordered) list of input fluxes to a dictionary that gives a name to these fluxes.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 48, 59-60
    :linenos:

-Note that the name (key) of the input flux must be the same used for the correspondent variable in the flux functions.
+Note that the key of the dictionary used to identify the input flux must be the same used for the corresponding variable in the flux functions.

-The third method to implement is the one that runs the model, solving the differential equation and returning the output flux.
+The third method to implement is :code:`get_output`, which runs the model, solving the differential equation and returning the output flux.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 62, 73-77, 79-88
    :linenos:

-The method takes, as input, the parameter solve: if :code:`False`, the state array of the reservoir will not be calculated again, potentially producing a different result, and the output will be computed based on the state that is already stored.
-This is the desired behavior in case of post-run inspection of the element.
+The method takes, as input, the parameter :code:`solve`: if :code:`False`, the state array of the reservoir will not be calculated again.
+The outputs will, therefore, be computed based on the state that is already stored from a previous run of the reservoir.
+This is the desired behavior in case of post-run inspection, when we want to get the output of the reservoir without solving it again.

-Line 4 transforms the states dictionary in an ordered list, line 5 call the built-in solver of the differential equation, line 7 updates the state of the model to the one of the updated value, lines 9-14 call the external numerical solver to get the values of the fluxes (note that, for this operation, the python implementation of the fluxes is used always).
+Line 4 transforms the states dictionary to an ordered list.
+Line 5 calls the built-in solver of the differential equation.
+Line 7 updates the state of the model to the one of the updated value.
+Lines 9-14 call the external numerical approximator to get the values of the fluxes (note that, for this operation, the Python implementation of the fluxes is used always).

-The last method(s) to implement is the one that defines the fluxes: in this case the methods are two, one for the python implementation and one for numba.
+The last methods to implement are :code:`_fluxes_function_python` (pure Python) and :code:`_fluxes_function_numba` (numba optimized), which are responsible for calculating the fluxes of the reservoir.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 90-124
    :linenos:

+:code:`_fluxes_function_python` and :code:`_fluxes_function_numba` are both
-They are both private static methods.
+private static methods.
 Their input consists of the state used to compute the fluxes (:code:`S`), initial state (:code:`S0`, used to define the maximum possible state for the reservoir), index to use in the arrays (:code:`ind`, all inputs are arrays and, when solving for a single time step,